Nexolight/wtstamp/README.md

-  -D, --display-day   [dd.mm.yyyy]   Displays info about a workday - default this day -W, --display-week  [dd.mm.yyyy]   Displays summary of week - default this week -M, --display-month [mm.yyyy]      Displays summary of month - default this month
+  -D, --display-day   [dd.mm.yyyy]   Displays info about a workday - default this day -W, --display-week  [dd.mm.yyyy]   Displays summary of week - default this week -M, --display-month [mm.yyyy]      Displays summary of month - default this month -Y, --display-year  [yyyy]         Displays summary of the year

 ```